sjlloyd07/google_capstone_cyclistic/Introduction.md

 casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-### Assignment Details
-#### Three questions will guide the future marketing program:
-1. How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?

 #### Stakeholders:
 - Lily Moreno - Director of Marketing
 - Cyclistic Marketing Analytics Team